 No sooner had got out of our vehicle, than a female Baboon jumped over Lucas head onto the roof as he closed the passenger door.
 Luckily she didn’t get into the car.

 Heading up the pathway to the viewpoint, it was apparent that the baboon troop were on a roll with a pair of SANParks rangers attempting to chase them from the car park and restaurant area with catapults.
-They both admitted that, for the day at least, the baboons had won today’s round, as I am sure they do every day.
+Both rangers admitted that, for the day at least, the baboons had won today’s round, as I am sure they do every day.

 With the afternoon sun catching the southern side of the lighthouse the cliff path route offered spectacular views of the peninsula heading out to sea past the lighthouse.